LSST-sersag/pyzdcf/README.md

 * **Interactive mode**: program specifically asks the user to provide necessary parameters (similar to original Fortran version);
 * **Manual mode**: user can provide all parameters in one dictionary.
+* **Fixed bugs** from original ZDCF (v2.3) written in Fortran 95.

+The module was tested (i.e., compared with original ZDCF v2.3 output, with fixed bugs) for various parameter combinations on a set of 100 AGN light curve candidates (*g* and *r* bands).
+The list of object ids and coordinates was taken from a combined catalogue of known AGNs ([Sánchez-Sáez et al. 2021](https://ui.adsabs.harvard.edu/abs/2021AJ....162..206S/abstract)).

 ## License